Create and Connect a Remote GKE Cluster to Data Lakehouse

 Add storages

-Default cluster storage will be used by ilum to store all the files required to run Ilum Jobs both provided by user and by ilum itself.
+Default cluster storage will be used by Ilum to store all the files required to run Ilum Jobs both provided by user and by Ilum itself.

 - Click on the "Add storage" button